MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 <img class="img-responsive" alt="Introducing technical mentoring" src="{{ site.url }}/assets/images/mentoring-software-developers-zone-of-proximal-development-for-mentoring.png">

 Vygotsky's work is used largely in the development of cognition for children however I believe it translates well to growing software developers.
+Let me explain.

-Let me explain, there are a set of things you are comfortable doing independently, and a set of things that are beyond your current abilities.
+There are a set of things you are comfortable doing independently, and a set of things that are beyond your current abilities.
 Somewhere between those two areas is a zone (which he calls the zone of proximal development or ZPD) where if guided you are able operate and perform.
 This is where your technical mentor fits in, they are there to help get you into the ZPD and while there guide you using various mentoring tools and techniques.
 With time and practice you learn and develop and are able to do more challenging work independently.

 ### Technical mentoring is a role, not a tool